mgrube753/bachelor-thesis/README.md

 ## Todo

+-   [ ] Continue refining Eval chapter
+-   [ ] Preparation for Exp 2:
+    - [ ] Proper prompts more based on the ... common prompt?
--   [ ] Refine:
+    - [ ] Refine experimental setup in workspace (better path structure)
-      - Related Work
-      - Implementation
--   [ ] Create eval.py for pandas/matplotlib evaluation based on the csv files created by the analysis*.py scripts & expert eval
+    - [ ] Create instruction manual for the experts for Exp 2
+-   [ ] Refine evaluation setups via notebooks
+-   [ ] Use the expert reviews to get insights for exp 1a and 1b
    - At first, quantitative analysis will be useful + maybe IAA till monday

 ---
--   [ ] (Refine qualitative analysis if needed (first we pass it since we have experts for exp1))

 ## License